crabnebula-dev/tauri-fuzz/README.md

 #### Examples of cases where the runtime is relevant

-In general the runtime is useful to check the security boundaries of an app:
+In general the runtime is useful to check the security boundaries of an application:

+For example:

-- an app should have no or limited access to the filesystem
+- an app should have no or limited access to the file system
 - an app has access to the shell but we want to make sure that it cannot be abused
 - an app should not make any remote connection except to specified servers (TODO)